vxj9800/cuda-matrix-lib/README.md

 `cu_matrix_functions.cu` contains supported extra functions (randn for now).
 `error_check.cu` has supporting functions for error handelling.

-`parent.cu` can be compiled with following command.
+`parent.cu` can be compiled with following command for visual studio.
 `nvcc parent.cu -lcublas -lcurand -lcusolver`

+`parent.cu` can be compiled with following command for g++.
+`nvcc parent.cu -std=c++14 -lcublas -lcurand -lcusolver`